iAvicenna/PyReports/README.md

 ```
-Among other things, it also allows embedding [plotly plots](https://plotly.com/) and [antigenic cartography maps](https://www.antigenic-cartography.org/).
-See the example_report.py for a much extended example.
+Among other things, it also allows embedding [plotly plots](https://plotly.com/) and [antigenic cartography maps](https://www.antigenic-cartography.org/) to your report.
+See the [example_report.py](https://github.com/iAvicenna/PyReports/blob/main/test/examples/example_report.py) for a much extended example.